Site icon Snov.io Knowledgebase

 Warm-up period

-The first recommendation is simple—don’t send campaigns without the initial warm-up period.
+The first recommendation is simple—don't send campaigns without the initial warm-up period.
+Consider it as preparation before going live; never underestimate its importance.

 The warm-up's duration depends on your email account's age and condition:

-To Do: Complete a warm-up period before sending any campaigns or cold emails.
+To do: Complete a warm-up period before sending any campaigns or cold emails.
 It helps your email account get in shape for real campaigns.

 Keep in mind that launching an email campaign before completing the warm-up can set back its progress.
 Wondering why?